 Government Grant

-CELTIC-NEXT Next Generation Communications Autumn 2025 call for proposals
+CELTIC-NEXT Next Generation Communications Spring 2026

 CELTIC-NEXT, the Eureka cluster focused on Next-Generation Communications, has launched their spring call for collaborative research and development project proposals.